zeek/zeek-docs/scripts/base/utils/paths.zeek.rst

    .. todo:: Make this work on Window's style directories.

-   :input: a string that may contain an absolute path.
+   :param input: a string that may contain an absolute path.

    :returns: the first absolute path found in input string, else an empty string.